Skip to content

 When the information about treating an emergency was there, it could be hard to find.
 First aid instructions - when provided - were in many different places: front, side, back, bottom, even under the label.

 Emergency contact information was not consistent.
 Many labels provided no contact information at all.
 Some said to call a doctor or 911.
-Others said to call Poison Control.
+Others said to call a poison center.
 Yet others said to call the manufacturer.

 The bottom line: household product labels are NOT good sources of first aid instructions.
 What should you do if someone is poisoned by a household product?